 For many people, we’d benefit more if we put less emphasis on these social hierarchies and how they influence our relationships.

 People are just people.
 We have much more in common with others than we think.
 And by being less judgmental of others (and ourselves), we begin to see and treat everyone as equals.

 In other words, it doesn’t matter whether you are talking to someone who is really rich vs. someone who is really poor, or someone who is really good-looking vs. someone who is really ugly, or someone who is really popular vs. someone who isn’t well known at all.
 Every individual deserves your attention and respect, and there’s no real reason to be more nervous or anxious around one person over someone else.

-And the great thing is: when you begin to see and treat everyone as equals (insofar as everyone has something valuable to offer), it’s much easier to start building relationships left and right.
-Your social circle grows and grows, because you no longer discriminate or worry about these fictional boundaries anymore.
+When you begin to see and treat everyone as equals, it’s much easier to start building relationships left and right.
+Your social circle grows and grows, because you no longer worry or discriminate about these fictional boundaries anymore.
 And once these silly social hierarchies are ignored, everyone becomes a potential friend.

 Stay updated on new articles and resources in psychology and self improvement: